 Whatever doctor you choose, you can expect them to help you identify risk factors, determine if you are at a high risk and support you in making healthy decisions to lower your risk for breast cancer.
 They’ll also provide guidance about when and how often you should be screened for breast cancer.

-3. Get screening mammograms on a regular basis
+3. Get screening mammograms on a regular basis to help prevent breast cancer

 4. Talk to your doctor about your medications

-Some medications, like birth control and hormone therapy, may increase your risk for breast cancer.
+Some medications, like hormonal birth control methods and hormone therapy, may increase your risk for breast cancer.
 But your doctor can work with you to limit your risks if you need these medications.
 Here’s what you should know:

 - Birth control.
 Research suggests that birth control pills can increase your risk of breast cancer by 20-30% while you take them and for about 10 years after you stop.
 But because your chance of breast cancer is low during your childbearing years, the benefits of birth control likely outweigh the risk of taking them.